cloudflare/cloudflare-docs-engine/src/content/platform/deploy-button.md

 Visit [deploy.workers.cloudflare.com](https://deploy.workers.cloudflare.com/) for additional projects to deploy.

-## Create a Deploy Button for your project
+## Create a deploy button for your project

 1. **Add a GitHub Actions workflow to your project.**